mmitzy/team-wheel/README.md

 # team-wheel
-A nice and simple custom made team-wheel for a youtube project
+A nice and simple custom made team-wheel for a project